haqq-network/haqq/x/erc20/spec/03_state_transitions.md

   then convert them to the native Coin
 - The user and the `ModuleAccount` (owner) should be the only ones that have the Burn Role for a Cosmos Coin
-- There shouldn't exist any native Cosmos Coin ERC20 Contract (eg Evmos, Atom, Osmo ERC20 contracts) that is not owned by the governance
+- There shouldn't exist any native Cosmos Coin ERC20 Contract (eg ISLM, Atom, Osmo ERC20 contracts) that is not owned by the governance
 - Token/Coin supply is maintained at all times:
     - Total Coin supply = Coins + Escrowed Coins